IMAUCONN/IMAUCONN.github.io/IMAUCONN.github.io/documentation/react_introduction.md

 [Read More](https://www.w3schools.com/tags/tag_p.asp)

 `<text>`
-This is the HTML tag that is used to create blcoks of text.
+This is the HTML tag that is used to create blocks of text.

 `<h1>,<h2>,<h3>,...`